Help Your Child Combine Words to Make Sentences

 In order for this communication to develop, your child needs to be able to say individual words to build up their vocabulary.
 It’s only once children have done this that they can begin to combine words together.
 This is where the real communication begins!

-Your child should start joining two words together at the age of 18-24 months.
+Your child should start joining two words together or using ‘telegraphic speech,’ by the age of 18-24 months.
 But in order for your child to combine words, they first need to understand and recall what certain words mean.

 Children need to have a 35-50 word vocabulary that they can use spontaneously before they can begin to combine words.
 If your child’s vocabulary is not that size, then the first thing you need to do before combining words is to increase their single-word vocabulary.
 You can do this by using a variety of flash-cards, books, and apps designed for expanding your child’s vocabulary.
 Speech Blubs includes over 1,500 videos of kids and interactive activities designed just for that.

-You might not be sure whether your child’s vocabulary and language development are age-appropriate.
+You might not be sure whether your child’s speech and language development is age-appropriate.
 Therefore, our free screener is the ideal tool to use for early recognition of language delay.
 Our report with its actionable steps can guide you on what to do next if you suspect your child has a language delay.
-If you don’t have the app, you can download the app from the App Store (https://apple.co/2UJcddR) or Google Play (https://bit.ly/2QyYTKX).
+If you don’t have the app, you can download the app for iOS and Android devices.

 Your child’s first word combinations are used to express two ideas using any two words (e.g. “Mommy up” when they want to be held).
 As your child progresses, their word combinations should start to include verbs, which are very important for their grammar skills to develop.